hpanderson/armadillo/README.txt

  1: Introduction
  2: Citation Details
- 3: Requirements
+ 3: Distribution License

+ 4: Compilers and External Dependencies

- 4: Linux and Mac OS X: Installation
+ 5: Linux and macOS: Installation
- 5: Linux and Mac OS X: Compiling & Linking
+ 6: Linux and macOS: Compiling & Linking

- 6: Windows: Installation
+ 7: Windows: Installation
- 7: Windows: Compiling & Linking
+ 8: Windows: Compiling & Linking

- 8: Support for OpenBLAS, Intel MKL and AMD ACML
+ 9: Support for OpenBLAS and Intel MKL
- 9: Support for ATLAS
+10: Support for ATLAS

-10: Documentation / API Reference Manual
-11: MEX Interface to Octave
+11: Support for C++11 / C++14 Features
+12: Support for OpenMP

+13: API Documentation
+14: API Stability and Versioning
-12: Bug Reports and Frequently Asked Questions
+15: Bug Reports and Frequently Asked Questions

-13: License
-14: Developers and Contributors
+16: MEX Interface to Octave/Matlab
-15: Related Software
+17: Related Software

 1: Introduction
 ===============

-Armadillo is a high quality C++ linear algebra library, aiming towards a good balance between speed and ease of use.
+Armadillo is a high quality C++ library for linear algebra and scientific computing, aiming towards a good balance between speed and ease of use.

 It's useful for algorithm development directly in C++, and/or quick conversion of research code into production environments.
 The syntax (API) is deliberately similar to Matlab.

-The library provides efficient classes for vectors, matrices and cubes, as well as 150+ associated functions (eg. contiguous and non-contiguous submatrix views).
-Various matrix decompositions are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, AMD ACML, Apple Accelerate framework, etc).
+The library provides efficient classes for vectors, matrices and cubes, as well as 200+ associated functions (eg. contiguous and non-contiguous submatrix views).
+Various matrix decompositions are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, Apple Accelerate framework, etc).

-An automatic expression evaluator (via C++ template meta-programming) combines several operations (at compile time) to increase efficiency.
+A sophisticated expression evaluator (via C++ template meta-programming) automatically combines several operations (at compile time) to increase speed and efficiency.

-The library can be used for machine learning, pattern recognition, signal processing, bioinformatics, statistics, econometrics, etc.
+The library can be used for machine learning, pattern recognition, computer vision, signal processing, bioinformatics, statistics, finance, etc.

-The library is open-source software, and is distributed under a license that is useful in both open-source and commercial/proprietary contexts.

-Armadillo is primarily developed at Data61 / NICTA (Australia), with contributions from around the world.
-More information about Data61 can be obtained from http://data61.csiro.au

-Main developers:
+Authors:
   Conrad Sanderson - http://conradsanderson.id.au
   Ryan Curtin      - http://ratml.org